SafeITExperts

 HLK (Hardware Lab Kit)

-Set of Microsoft tools for testing hardware compatibility with Windows.
+Microsoft tool suite for testing and validating hardware compatibility with Windows.

 Commenter cet article